Sitamgar (TV series): Plot

 The story starts with Zoya (Sajal Aly) wandering around a mall in Dubai, where she finds a cute doll she wants to buy.
 At the same time, Zohaib (Faisal Rehman) sees the same doll and pleads with Zoya to give it to him.
 Zoya disagrees, saying she found it first and leaves with it.
 Upset by this, Zohaib walks away and sits on a bench when Zoya comes to him and gives him the doll.
 A few hours later, he finds Zoya sitting alone as the car has broken down.
 Zohaib offers her a ride home, where she asks him to play loud music and does very childish things.
-Suddenly she faints, and Zohaib takes her to the hospital, where he finds out she's anorexic and hasn't eaten for days.
+Suddenly, she faints, and Zohaib takes her to the hospital, where he finds out she's anorexic and hasn't eaten for days.
 On learning that Zoya is in the hospital, Sheena (Angeline Malik), Zoya's Ani, rushes to the hospital to see her.
 On seeing Zohaib with Zoya, she questions Zoya about him, and Zoya says he's her boyfriend.
 Annoyed by this, Zohaib quickly escapes and goes back home.

 Meanwhile, in Pakistan, Zohaib's wife Zahra (Sunita Marshall) is shown visiting her sister's house, where she meets Asad (Hassan Ahmed), her sister's brother-in-law, who had proposed to her years ago.
 Zahra had rejected Asad as she was in love with Zohaib, leaving Asad heartbroken for the rest of his life.
 Zahra is always annoyed by his presence as she thinks he wants to make her feel guilty for rejecting him.
 Zohaib returns to Pakistan and gifts his daughter the doll Zoya gave him.
 On seeing the gift tag with Zoya's name, Zahra questions Zohaib about her, and he explains to her everything that happened in Dubai.
 When he goes to work a few days later, he learns that Zoya is his boss Shiraz's (Ali Afzal) daughter.
-On seeing how uninterested Zoya is in his business, Shiraz asks Zohaib to train her and make her as hard-working as him.
+On seeing how uninterested Zoya is in his business, Shiraz asks Zohaib to train her and make her as hard-working as he is.
 When it is Zoya's birthday, and her dad leaves for a business trip, Zohaib arranges a party for her to cheer her up, only forgetting that it's his wedding anniversary the same day.
 As they dance playfully, Zeba (Nadia Hussain), Shiraz's partner, walks in and questions them.
 Zoya hates Zeba and chases her away, and talks to her harshly.
 Meanwhile, Zahra is waiting for Zohaib at home.
 He arrives home late and tries to make it up to Zahra by dancing with her, but he still thinks of Zoya.